Embedding Safety into RL: A New Take on Trust Region Methods: Background

 where $\cD_{\operatorname{safe}} = \bigcap_{i=1}^m \left\{d :c_i^\top d \leq b_i \right\}\cap \cD$ is the safe occupancy set, see \Cref{fig:c-npg-problem} in Appendix \ref{appendix:extended-background}.

 \paragraph{Information Geometry of Policy Optimization} Among the most successful policy optimization schemes are natural policy gradient (NPG) methods or variants thereof, such as trust-region and proximal policy optimization (TRPO and PPO, respectively).
-These methods assume a convex geometry and corresponding Bregman divergences in the state-action polytope, where we refer to~\cite{neu2017unified, muller2023geometry} for a more detailed discussion.
+These methods assume a convex geometry and corresponding Bregman divergences in the state-action polytope, see~\cite{neu2017unified, muller2023geometry} for more detailed discussions.
+A general trust region update is defined as